 Part of the DecisionTools Suite

 RISKOptimizer is part of the DecisionTools Suite Industrial, Palisade’s complete risk and decision analysis toolkit.
-The DecisionTools Suite includes @RISK for risk analysis with Monte Carlo simulation, NeuralTools for prediction using neural networks, StatTools for statistical analysis, PrecisionTree for decision trees, TopRank for what-if analysis, and more.
+The DecisionTools Suite includes @RISK, which adds risk analysis to Excel using Monte Carlo simulation, BigPicture for mindmapping and data exploration, PrecisonTree for visual decision tree analysis, TopRank for what-if analysis, NeuralTools and StatTools for data analysis, and more.
 RISKOptimizer can be combined with DecisionTools Suite programs for greater insight and analysis.
 For example:

 RISKOptimizer and StatTools